Distributed reactive power feedback control for voltage regulation and loss minimization: Asynchronous algorithm

 \end{itemize} \hrulefill

 The update equations for the asynchronous algorithm are exactly the same of the synchronous case.
 Here, however, we update both the primal and the dual variable of the agents independently and asynchronously.
+Also the analysis of the convergence of this algorithm is postponed to the next section.